rubocop/rubocop/README.md

 ...

-26 files inspected, 46 offences detected
+26 files inspected, 46 offenses detected
 ```

 ### Clang Formatter

-The `clang` formatter displays the offences in a manner similar to `clang`:
+The `clang` formatter displays the offenses in a manner similar to `clang`:

 ```
 $ rubocop test.rb